chroadhouse/NaughtsAndCrosses/README.md

 # NaughtsAndCrosses

-This is a version of the game Naughts and Crosses.
-It is made using Java using the processing library on top of it.
+Naughts and Crosses game made using Processing library.

-Feel free to take a look :)
+All you need to run is a version of processing, then simply run the main file